 There are local resources working toward improving mental health in their community.
 This toolkit can be shared with local resources to use as well.
 A conversation can begin on pooling resources and providing a resource page on your facility’s website.

-The main image in all print materials can be replaced with stock or custom photography, based on community demographics and your intended audience— to best match the diversity of your community.
+The main image in all print materials can be replaced with stock or custom photography, based on community demographics and your intended audience— to best match the differences of your community.
 The Customizable Communications Toolkit for Rural Hospitals and Clinics User Guide offers more information about the toolkit and includes instructions for customization.
 Templates are available as a downloadable PDF for print materials and can be customized using Adobe Acrobat Pro, saving time, effort, and cost when developing new communication materials.

 Microsoft Word is required for customization of radio scripts, social media posts, website landing pages, and internal education materials.